 The Subgroup found that the material associated with the WHOIS Portal created explicitly as a result of the WHOIS-RT Recommendations is well organized and the level of information is reasonable.
 However, the material is vast, so it is less than clear how it should be used.
 Moreover, the hierarchical organization is opaque and cannot easily be viewed.
-There are things listed on sub-menues that one would not imagine are there looking at the top level, and no practical way to discover such material.
+There are important things listed on sub-menues that are not listed or implied at the top level, resulting in no practical way to discover such material.